Julius Vogel: Early life

 Born in London, Vogel received his early education at University College School in University College, Gower St London.
 He later studied chemistry and metallurgy at the Royal School of Mines (later part of Imperial College London).
-He emigrated to Victoria, Australia in 1852, being editor of several newspapers on the goldfields, including the Inglewood Advertiser and the Maryborough and Dunolly Advertiser.
-After an unsuccessful attempt to enter the Victorian Parliament in the Avoca district in August 1861 (he lost to James Macpherson Grant and Benjamin George Davies), he moved to Otago in October 1861, where he became a journalist for the Otago Witness.
+He emigrated to Victoria, Australia, in 1852, being editor of several newspapers on the goldfields, including the Inglewood Advertiser and the Maryborough and Dunolly Advertiser.
+After an unsuccessful attempt to enter the Victorian Parliament in the Avoca district in August 1861 (he lost to James Macpherson Grant and Benjamin George Davies), he left Australia for New Zealand and moved to Otago in October 1861, where he became a journalist for the Otago Witness.
 In November 1861, he founded the Otago Daily Times and became its first editor.
 In 1863 James Grant was charged with criminal libel against Vogel in an election pamphlet but was found not guilty by a jury.

 On 19 March 1867, Vogel got married in Dunedin to his neighbour Mary "Polly" Clayton, the daughter of architect William Henry Clayton.
 They had three sons and one daughter.